I hold plant medicine in very high regard ...

 Typically but not always, I next feel as though I’m dissolving into a field that contains and consists of all my fellow humans, complete with their cruelty and misery and suffering.
 At this point, I may be in a fetal position, sobbing.
 This passes as well.

 Next might come a dark, murky visual field behind my eyeshade that resembles mud, accompanied by a sense that I’m dying.
-This used to scare me, but now I recognize the dying as a disruptions of patterns that have become deep ruts and an opportunity for pruning away what no longer serves.
+This used to scare me, but now I recognize the dying as a disruption of patterns that have become deep ruts and an opportunity for pruning away what no longer serves.

 Now the beautiful visuals begin — gorgeous geometric designs that shift and undulate in an ever-fascinating kaleidoscopic manner.
 Coincidentally with the beauty show, I usually begin to feel very cold — a deep chill that can be relieved only by soaking in a hot bath or by having warm bean bags or water bottles piled on my body and topped with blankets.
 It’s annoying, but it seems to be part of the process for this skinny body.
 Those of you with more insulation may be able to skip this part.
 And this part passes too, but it takes a while.